Austin Cameron

-Austin Cameron (born January 24, 1977) is an American stock car racing driver.
-He competes mainly in the NASCAR K&N Pro Series West, formerly the Winston West Series, twice finishing second in series points.
+Austin Alexander Cameron (born January 24, 1977) is an American former stock car racing driver.
+He competed mainly in what is now the ARCA Menards Series West, formerly the Winston West Series, twice finishing second in series points.

 Racing career

-Born in El Cajon, California, Cameron began racing go-karts at the age of 9.
+Born in El Cajon, California, Cameron began racing go-karts at the age of nine.
 He competed in various types of go-karts before eventually graduating to stockcars.
 He won the Rookie of the Year award in 1996 in the late model division at Willow Springs Raceway in Rosamond, California.
 Despite not attending the first NASCAR Winston West Series race of the season in 1998, Cameron went on to win the Rookie-of-the-Year Award and finished fourth in the championship standings.
 He was among a contingent of NWWS drivers to participate in the NASCAR exhibition event in Japan at Twin Ring Motegi in November 1998.
 He collected his first series win in 1999 at Irwindale Speedway and finished the year second in the championship standings.

 He made his Sprint Cup debut at Infineon Raceway in 2002, he finished 42nd due to a clutch failure on lap 24.
-He made his next start two years later at Infineon in 2004, finishing in 38th 32 laps down.
+He made his next start two years later at Infineon in 2004, finishing in 38th, 32 laps down.

 In 2003, Cameron was diagnosed with Non-Hodgkin lymphoma; after three years of treatment that included open heart surgery, he returned to racing.